robyftp/Tree/README.md

-## My son is studying to be a surgeon, I just hope he makes the cut.
+## I don’t play soccer because I enjoy the sport.
+I’m just doing it for kicks.